Skip to content

 Structural stop placement changes the question from "how much can I afford to lose?" to "where does this trade idea stop making sense?"
 These are very different questions.

-The iFVG Edge as SL Location
+The Developing 3m Structure as SL Location

 Why the SL Size Varies